apache/spark/python/docs/source/user_guide/python_packaging.rst

   >>> import pyspark
   >>>

-This can also be done directly with the Python API.
-More infos on how to build PEX files `here <https://pex.readthedocs.io/en/stable/buildingpex.html>`_.
+This can also be done directly with the Python API. `More infos <https://pex.readthedocs.io/en/stable/buildingpex.html>`_ on how to build PEX files.

 Upload it to the Spark executors
 --------------------------------